NPMinhQuan1506/Tech-Forge/README.md

 ## 📦 Project Status

-This is an MVP built using a 7-day solo Agile sprint with full SDLC phases:
+I will build an MVP using a 7-day solo Agile sprint, covering all phases of the SDLC:
 - Planning → Requirement Analysis → Design → Implementation → Testing → Deployment

 ---